Forgebreaker/Spider_Payload/README.md

 To generate the payload and listener, the tool prompts the user to enter the IP address and port number for the listener then generates a random encryption key and uses it to encrypt and decrypt the commands and output.

-The listener is written to a file named Listener_<random>.py, and the payload is written to a file named Payload_<random>.pyw.
+The listener is written to a file named Listener_{random}.py, and the payload is written to a file named Payload_{random}.py.

 Optionally, the tool can automatically start the listener after generating the payload and listener.